Working in new ways: unconventional uses of flow chart software

 - Link the diagram to a shared spreadsheet where stakeholders can mark which tasks have been completed

 - Choose a way to visually represent when a task has been completed

-- Share the diagram with the whole project team so everybody knows what still needs to be done and when Visual communication allows people from all backgrounds to parse complicated information quickly.
+- Share the diagram with the whole project team so everybody knows what still needs to be done and when data visualization allows people from all backgrounds to parse complicated information quickly.
 With the right flow chart software, you can help prevent miscommunications and misunderstandings.
 How will you use it?

 Get started with Office 365

 It’s the Office you know, plus the tools to help you work better together, so you can get more done—anytime, anywhere.Buy now